srini-nathan/Farming-vault-V3/README.md

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.

-# PLE/ETH NFT contentrated postion vaults
+# PLE/ETH NFT concentrated postion vaults

 Plethori farming vaults include three farming vaults and give the PLE token reward to users who are depositing their NFT position tokenID.